to-ie/eeb2-reunion/README.md

 ## Roadmap
-* [ ] Create the signup / login mechanism
+* [x] Create the signup / login mechanism
-  * [ ] Create signup / login / password reset module
+  * [x] Create signup / login
-    * [x] Once a user signsup, map user to guest in the guest list.
+    * [x] Once a user signup, map user to guest in the guest list.
-    * [ ] Then redirect user to 'Spread the word page'.
     * [ ] Make sure signup module is not subject to script injections  / explore AWS Cognito
+  * [ ] Create password reset module
-  * [ ] Create the login module
+  * [x] Create the login module
-    * [ ] User categories: Admin / View only / Student / Other
+    * [x] User categories: Admin / View only / Student / Other
-    * [ ] If the user is not already linked to a member of the guest list, ask the user to identify themselves.
+    * [x] If the user is not already linked to a member of the guest list, ask the user to identify themselves.
+    * [ ] Create routes for 'friends of graduates', 'teachers', 'other'
 * [x] Create the header/menu structure with all pages (blank)
   * [x] Homepage
-    * [ ] Count of guest list / users / RSVPs
+    * [x] Count of guest list / users / RSVPs
     * [ ] Share (on Facebook, Instagram, email, etc.)
     * [x] Invite to the WhatsApp group
   * [x] About the event